Hungry Ghosts roam the Streets of George Town

 Hungry Ghosts © Adrian Cheah

-The 30th day of the seventh moon is the last day of the festival.
-At the stroke of midnight, the ghosts return to Hades and the gates are shut behind them.
-Paper deities, more “hell bank” notes and other faux paper ingots are set ablaze in a giant bonfire as a final send-off.
-With a sense of relief and ease, many communities, in particular the Taoists, will resume their daily way of life, confident that they have fulfilled their duties towards their departed ancestors.
+The grand finale on the 30th day of the seventh moon is a sight to behold.
+At midnight, the ghosts return to Hades, and the gates slam shut behind them.
+More “hell bank” notes, paper deities and other faux paper ingots are set ablaze in a giant bonfire as a final send-off.
+With a collective sigh of relief, communities, especially the Taoists, resume their daily lives, confident that they have fulfilled their duties to their ancestors.

 ---------------------------------------------------------